 Step 11: Done!
 After this, it was just content creation.
 The site was up and running, and I just had to start making posts!
 I also had to start sharing my blog around and try to attract some readers, and begin studying the analytics to see how things were going. 🙂

 I designed and made it all myself.
 I’m no professional, but I think it looks mighty fine and divine!
-If I’ve used someone elses photo somewhere, I’ll have made sure to give credit.
+If I’ve used someone elses photo somewhere, I’ll have chosen one via creative commons, and gave appropriate credit.